0

 Protection and Research of Coral Reefs, Dolphins, and Coastal Habitats

-One of the jewels of Zanzibar is the Mnemba Atoll, which is located directly off our beach location in Matemwe.
-The coral reef shows a variety of marine life.
-Intact coral reefs are essential for healthy fish populations, as many fish spawn and juveniles spend time there before heading to the open sea.
-However, coral reefs in Zanzibar suffer from an increase in water temperatures, which leads to coral bleaching, and from unsustainable tourism and fishing practices, such as boats dropping their anchors on the reef, tourists touching and breaking corals, or dynamite fishing.
+Coral reefs in Zanzibar are currently suffering from an increase in water temperatures, – which leads to coral bleaching –, and from unsustainable tourism and fishing practices, such as boats dropping their anchors on the reef, tourists touching and breaking corals, and dynamite fishing.

 Coral Farm and PADI Diving Activities